bmx-ng/bmx-site/docs/tools/maxide.md

 can then step through each line of the function.

 Whilst stepping, the Debug panel will show the values of all of the variables in the current scope, as well as those variables in scope down the call stack.
-You can example the call stack by openining the individual listed functions in the Debug pane.
+You can example the call stack by opening the individual listed functions in the Debug pane.

 ## Toolbar